What is the difference between Constitutional and Human Rights in Canada?achkarlaw-admin

 If you feel that your rights have been violated in any way, you should speak to a lawyer as soon as possible about potential solutions.
 Your solutions will vary depending on where your rights come from and what has been done, so it is a good idea to get the best legal advice to guide you through the situation.

-If you have questions about your rights, whether they are constitutional or human, our team of experienced human rights lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected], and we will be happy to assist.
+If you have questions about your rights, whether they are constitutional rights and freedoms or human rights, our team of experienced human rights lawyers at Achkar Law can help.